 - Do you need more education to advance your career goals?

 - Can you see yourself spending another two to four years in school?

-The decision to pursue an advanced degree is a very personal one.
+The decision to pursue an is a very personal one.
 But there are some important points to consider that could tip the scale in one direction and help clarify the pros and cons.